 Within each of those broad sections, you can find information on all tools and tables in that section and also a general description of how things work.
 Clicking the chapter name on the left nav will load the detailed index for that section.
 From there, you can click on the specific item you want to view.

 Chapter 7 is about the PSYBooks Mobile app.

 There is also an entirely separate section that discusses the Portal.

 There is no right or wrong way to get started in PSYBooks.
 However, the following list may help you get up and running in the least amount of time:

 Layout and Orientation Terminology

-PSYBooks is divided into 5 main sections listed in the blue bar at the top of each page: Charts, Calendar, Reports, Libraries and Help.
+PSYBooks is divided into 5 main sections listed in the blue bar at the top of each page: Charts, Tools, Libraries, Calendar and Portal.
 If you hover over any of these main items, you'll see its sub-sections.
 For example, hovering over Charts displays Active and Archived.

 We often use breadcrumb syntax to describe where something is.
 For example, we might say that something is on the "Charts > Active" page or the "Charts > Archived" page.